What is 10DLC?

 - Lower costs than short codes: 10DLC numbers have lower monthly costs than dedicated short codes and cost about the same as a local long code phone number, so businesses that can’t afford a short code number or don’t send enough messages to justify paying for a short code now have a cost-efficient alternative.

-- Better deliverability: Because 10DLC numbers are sanctioned by the carriers, and the preexisting firewalls have been lifted, messages sent on these numbers are more likely to reach recipients than those sent via regular local long codes.
+- Better deliverability: Because 10DLC numbers are sanctioned by the carriers, and the preexisting firewalls have been lifted, messages sent on these numbers are more likely to reach recipients than those sent on long codes historically.

 How can I ensure that messaging traffic to customers is sent through a registered phone number?